When we moved to the Netherlands we were so very excited to join in with the cycling culture.

 My youngest was a few months old when Bertha joined us.
 She was strapped into a Maxi Cosi and then that was attached to the wooden floor of the bakfiets box.
 My 2 year old sat on a little wooden flip down seat, with a cushion to protect his teeny butt.
 He wore a harness to stop him from catapulting up and out if we stopped suddenly.

 Not to put too fine a point on it, Bertha had a weight problem.
-She was extremely large, alarmingly heavy and I can attest that if someone else (the husband) rolled her over your foot, you were definitely aware of her presence.
+She was extremely large, alarmingly heavy, and I can attest that if someone else (the husband) rolled her over your foot, you were definitely aware of her presence.

 I developed impressive thigh muscles and some pretty good biceps from all the peddling and lugging the behemoth thing up and down off kerbs, steps and pavements.

 We are lucky where we live.
 Life has been designed with cyclists in mind, so there are clear cycle paths everywhere, separate to the cars.
-I felt very safe zooming around our smalls in something that resembled an ice-cream-van-of-yore.
+I felt very safe zooming our smalls around in something that resembled an ice-cream-van-of-yore.

 Then the winter came.
 My kids were sick all the fucking time.
 As I’ve mentioned before, I renamed them, ‘Pestilence and Plague’.
-It was like they signed a contract agreeing to tag team it, so that someone in the house was always ill.
+It was like they had signed a secret contract agreeing to tag team it, so that someone in the house was always ill.

 I had to cycle my sick kids to the doctor, which was a 30 minute bakfiets ride away.
 Loading Bertha up with feverish children was no fun.